Story

 These were the questions shared by groups of students who normally lead completely separate lives: coders from Codam, artists from the Amsterdam University of the Arts, vocational students from the ROC van Amsterdam-Flevoland, and academic researchers from the MSc MADE program (AMS Institute/TU Delft/WUR).
 Over the course of six sessions, they came together at the Marineterrein for the Ethics, Art, Tech & Bildung pilot—a collaboration between the Open Knowledge Coalition, the Peer Academy, and the Bildung Academy.

 Depolarization Through Encounter: As we worked toward a final presentation, each evening a complex social issue was paired with a guest speaker and a series of interactive exercises.
 No passive lectures, but active learning.
 In the first sessions, the groups engaged in dialogues to examine their own assumptions about “technology.”
-During a session with guest facilitator Aminata Cairo , the boundaries were pushed even further: students looked each other in the eyes for a full minute without breaking eye contact, held each other’s hands, and had genuine conversations.
-It was precisely these unusual, human moments that left the deepest impression.
+During a session with guest facilitator Aminata Cairo , the boundaries were pushed even further: students looked each other in the eyes continuously for a minute, held each other’s hands, and had genuine conversations.
+It was precisely these “unusual,” human moments that left the deepest impression.

 That initial unease laid the foundation for a space where radically nuanced conclusions were allowed to exist.
 A master’s student who was stuck in a pessimistic echo chamber regarding surveillance technology noticed that his gloomy outlook softened simply by sitting at a table with students who, on the contrary, view AI and social media with enthusiasm.
 His silo was broken down, and the connections he made continue to foster a more hopeful vision of the future to this day.